Pokemon-Emerald-ROM/.github/profile/README.md

 ## 📈 Search Optimized Topics

-- What is the Pokémon Emerald ROM for macOS?
+- What is the Pokémon Emerald ROM Game File?
 - Pokémon Emerald Features and Battle Frontier Overview
-- How to Play Game Boy Advance Games Natively on Mac
+- How to Set Up and Play Game Boy Advance ROMs
-- Setting Up OpenEmu and mGBA for Pokémon Emulation
+- Configuring GBA Emulation Cores for Pokémon Emerald
 - Catching Groudon, Kyogre, and Rayquaza in Pokémon Emerald
-- Best Practices for Patching Pokémon Emerald ROM Hacks on Mac
+- Best Practices for Patching Pokémon Emerald ROM Hacks
-- Using Save States and Speed Multipliers for Retro RPGs
+- Using Save States and Speed Multipliers for Retro GBA RPGs
-- Guide to Completing the Hoenn Pokédex via Desktop Emulators
+- Guide to Completing the Hoenn Pokédex via Emulation

 ---